quiltdata/quilt/docs/advanced-features/visualization.md

 ### Embed dataset

-As additional enhancment insted of inserting datasets inside JSON, you can provide path or URL to dataset file.
+As additional enhancement instead of inserting datasets inside JSON, you can provide a path or URL to the dataset file.

 ```json
 {